PROTECTION OF YOUR PERSONAL DATA

 - Contact information

-The providers of this Service are the European Commission and its contractor (PPMI).
-They are fully committed to protect your personal data and to respect your privacy.
-Your personal data is collected and further processed pursuant to Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data (repealing Regulation (EC) No 45/2001).
+The European Commission (hereafter ‘the Commission’) is committed to protecting your personal data and to respecting your privacy.
+The Commission collects and further processes personal data pursuant to Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data (repealing Regulation (EC) No 45/2001).

 Your personal data will not be used for an automated decision-making including profiling.